jotunskij/wemos-watcher/README.md

 # wemos-watcher
-Temperature and humidity watcher build on a Wemos D1 mini v2
+Temperature and humidity watcher build on a Wemos D1 mini v2.

+The WEMOS is setup as a webserver that serves json data on port 80.
+When a client connects the WEMOS it reads i2c data from a temperature and humidity sensor and responds to the clients request with the currently collected data.

+I personally use this for realtime temperature and humidity watching of the attic and basement of my house.

 **The following instructions apply to setup on OSX**